hassan-attar/LinkedListWithoutPointers/README.md

-# C Linked List Implementation
+# C Linked List Implementation without pointers

-This repository contains a C implementation of a linked list using arrays.
+This repository contains a C implementation of a linked list using arrays (no pointer).
 It provides various operations for manipulating the linked list, such as insertion, deletion, searching, and compactification.
 This is based on chapter 10, section 3 (10.3) of the CLRS book (Introduction to Algorithm).
 ## Features